-Model (5.1) can be formulated as a generalized additive model (GAM).
+As mentioned, model (14) can be formulated as a generalized additive model (GAM).
 A GAM, from a frequentist point of view, is usually fitted by penalized likelihood maximization, where the model likelihood is modified by the addition of a penalty for each smooth function to prevent it from being overfitted.
-A smoothing parameter was used for each penalty to balance the fidelity to data against the smoothness of fit.
-In mgcv R package (Wood (2006)), the smooth functions in a GAM were represented using penalized regression splines (Wood (2003)) with the basis functions designed to be optimal for these splines.
-The smoothing parameter was estimated by generalized cross validation (GCV) (e.g., Wahba (1990)).
-For comparison purposes, we also used mgcv to fit model (5.1) for both scenarios, and compared it to our method using mean squared error (MSE) of each estimated function for each simulated data set with where f and \hat{f} denote the true function and its estimator (posterior mean), respectively.
+A smoothing parameter is used for each penalty to balance the fidelity to data against the smoothness of fit.
+In mgcv R package (Wood, 2006), the smooth functions in a GAM are represented using penalized regression splines (e.g. Wood, 2003) with the basis functions designed to be optimal for these splines.
+The smoothing parameter is estimated by the generalized cross validation (GCV) (e.g. Wahba, 1990).
+For comparison purpose, we also use mgcv to fit model (14) for both scenarios, and compare it to our method using mean squared error (MSE) of each estimated function for each simulated data set as defined below where f and $\hat{f}$ denote the true function and its estimator (posterior mean), respectively.

 MSE =

-$$\frac{\sum{\ell=1}^{m} \left\{ f(x{\ell}) - \hat{f}(x{\ell}) \right\}^{2}}{m}$$
+$$\sum{\ell=1}^{m} \left[ f(x{\ell}) - \hat{f}(x{\ell}) \right]^2 / m$$

 ,

 The figures of the distributions of log(MSEs) provided by INLA and mgcv methods for normal and binary simulated data are given in the supplementary materials of this paper.
 The INLA method apparently outperforms mgcv by yielding overall smaller MSEs for both effect functions in every simulated situation.
-The MSEs of mgcv have more variability than those of INLA.
+It is noteworthy that the MSEs of mgcv have more variability than those of INLA.
 Also, the outperformance of INLA is more significant when it is more difficult to estimate the effect function.
 For example, in Scenario II it is harder to estimate the grand mean function than the main effect function, and therefore INLA outperforms mgcv more in estimating the former than the latter.
-We believe the reason that mgcv was outperformed by INLA in the simulation study is that the penalized regression splines tend to provide too smooth fits because they use low-rank spline basis functions that are not able to capture the varying features that may exist in the true functions.
+We believe the reason that mgcv is outperformed by INLA in the simulation study is that the penalized regression splines tend to provide too smooth fits because they use low-rank spline basis functions, which are not able to capture the varying features that may exist in the true functions.

-6. Examples
+6 Examples

-In this section we present three data examples to demonstrate how to do functional ANOVA using the proposed method.
+In this section we present three real data examples to demonstrate how to do functional ANOVA using the proposed method.
 The functional data in the examples differ with respect to their response distributions (normal and non-normal), the dimensions of function domain (1D, 2D and 3D), and the number of potential factors (one-way and two-way).
 It shows how versatile and flexible our method is.
 The R code with illustration of those examples is provided in the supplementary document of this paper.

-6.1.
-Diffusion tensor imaging
+6.1 Diffusion tensor imaging

-Our first example is a study of functional quantitative imaging metrics of multiple sclerosis (MS) patients over multiple clinical visits (Goldsmith et al. (2012)).
+Our first example is a study of functional quantitative imaging metrics of multiple sclerosis (MS) patients over multiple clinical visits (Goldsmith et al., 2012).
 The MS is a common chronic demyelinating disease in white matter tracts, which is often investigated by diffusion tensor imaging (DTI) methods.
 The DTI is a popular quantitative magnetic resonance imaging technique that measures the three-dimensional diffusion of water molecules within tissue through the application of multiple diffusion gradients.
 Because water diffuses anisotropically in the white matter and isotropically elsewhere, the DTI is used to generate images of the white matter specifically.
 It allows us to quantitatively measure tissue integrity and thus provide information about damage to the parts of nervous system.